🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Is PolyGram as legitimate as Polymarket?

-PolyGram operates using the identical Polymarket central limit order book infrastructure and underlying smart contracts.
-The security properties and market resolution systems remain functionally equivalent — PolyGram distinguishes itself solely through its interface design and user access approach.
+PolyGram operates atop the identical Polymarket central limit order book and smart contract layer.
+The underlying protection mechanisms and market settlement procedures are functionally equivalent — PolyGram distinguishes itself solely through its front-end design and distribution approach.

 James Carlton